-At Pathway teaching we run the International School of Shamanic Studies, predominantly in Ireland and the Azores.
+At Pathway teaching we were guided to set up the International School of Shamanic Studies, which runs predominantly in Ireland and the Azores.
 We bring teachers from the Xhosa in South Africa, the Cree Nation in Canada and other shamanic traditions to share their beautiful teachings and medicine with us.
 As we have been trained in different traditions we will bring our experiences together to share with you and to help you to find your soul medicine.

 For thousands of years our ancestors all over the world discovered how to maximize the human abilities of the mind and Spirit for healing.
 Today we know this as shamanism.
 It is said that shamanism is the oldest type of medicine on the planet.
 Its origins can be traced back to over 40,000 to 50,000 years ago and yet it is still practiced all over the world using the same basic principles.

 The word “shaman” originates from Siberia and means “him or her who travels to other realities for information or medicine for their community”.
 Being a shaman in an indigenous tribe or community is a big responsibility as the people rely on them for guidance on all aspects of life such as the weather and when to sow their crops for example.
 As a result, not everyone wants the burden of this responsibility.